 - Socket Type: Type A, Type B.

-- Sim card: Recommended pre-paid options are available by Japan Wireless or mobal.
+- Sim card: Recommended prepaid options are available from Japan Wireless or Mobal.
 Japan wireless costs around 40 Euro per month.
 Mobal offers similar prices for a 5 GB package.

 - Climate: Japan has four seasons, ranging from subarctic in the north to subtropical in the south.
-In the north Japanese summer are warm and winters very cold with temperatures down to 0°C.
+In the north, the summers are warm and the winters are cold, with temperatures down to 0°C.

 - Safety: According to the Global Peace Index, Japan ranks number 10 of the safest countries worldwide.

-- Currency: Official currency of Japan is the Yen.
+- Currency: The Official currency of Japan is the Yen.
 1 Euro is 142 Yen.

 🚧 What to avoid

-- Don't mess with chopsticks: When eating the Asian way, bear in mind that ist rude to rub chopsticks together before eating.
-Also placing the chopsticks vertically in your bowl or pointing with your chopsticks is assumed to be rude.
+- Don't mess with chopsticks: When eating the Asian way, bear in mind that it's rude to rub chopsticks together before eating.
+Also, placing chopsticks vertically in your bowl or pointing with them is considered rude.

-- Blowing nose in public: Already before the pandemic hits, blowing your nose in public is considered to be uncouth.
+- Blowing your nose in public: Already before the pandemic hit, blowing your nose in public was considered to be uncouth.
 People would wear facemasks if they have a cold and blow their noses only in bathrooms or private places.

-- Tipping: Japan does not have a tipping culture and service is always included in prices.
+- Tipping: Japan does not have a tipping culture, as service is typically included in the prices.
 It can even be considered an insult.

-- Pointing with your finger: Pointing at people in Japan is also considered to be rude as the Japanese would gently wave their hands for indicating directions.
+- Pointing with your finger: Pointing at people in Japan is also considered to be rude, as the Japanese would gently wave their hands to indicate directions.

-- Using one hand only: Avoid using one hand only by receiving or giving things.
-Japanese would always use both hands as a gesture of politeness.
+- Using one hand only: Avoid using one hand only when receiving or giving things.
+The Japanese would always use both hands as a gesture of politeness.

 🚴🏻♀️ How to stay healthy